By Kath Walters

 One of my clients recently read me an entertaining dialogue between him and his inner critic.
 It was a beautifully written because it was entirely authentic and true.
 He discovered much about himself, his writing and the purpose of his work as he wrote.

-It can be worth having a dialogue with your inner voice but only if you write it down.
+It is worth having a dialogue with your inner voice but only if you write it down.
 There is absolutely no point in arguing with the inner voice in your head; the result of that is that you get nothing done.

-Don’t dialogue with the inner critic too often, however.
+Don’t dialogue with the inner critic too often.
 The inner voice grows very big and hairy if we give her too much oxygen.
-We are putting her in her place, not inviting her to dinner.
+We are putting her in her place, not giving her a job as CEO.

 Give her a role (in the chorus)